joelparkerhenderson/startup-superset/doc/eight_disciplines_problem_solving.md

 https://en.wikipedia.org/wiki/Eight_disciplines_problem_solving

-Eight disciplines (8Ds) problem solving is a method developed at Ford Motor Company used to approach and to resolve problems, typically employed by engineers or other professionals.
-Focused on product and process improvement, its purpose is to identify, correct, and eliminate recurring problems.[1]
-It establishes a permanent corrective action based on statistical analysis of the problem and on the origin of the problem by determining the root causes.
-Although it originally comprised eight stages, or 'disciplines', it was later augmented by an initial planning stage.
-8D follows the logic of the PDCA cycle.
-The disciplines are:
+Eight disciplines (8Ds) problem solving is a method to approach and to resolve problems, typically employed by engineers or other professionals.
+The method is focused on product and process improvement.
+The purpose is to identify, correct, and eliminate recurring problems.
+It establishes a permanent corrective action based on statistical analysis of the problem, and on the origin of the problem, by determining the root causes.
+It follows the logic of the PDCA cycle.

+**Benefits**: effective approaches to finding a root cause, developing proper actions to eliminate root causes, and implementing the permanent corrective action.
+8D helps to explore the control systems that allowed the problem to escape.
+The "Escape Point" is studied for the purpose of improving the ability of the Control System to detect the failure or cause when and if it should occur again.
+The "Prevention Loop" explores the systems that permitted the condition that allowed the Failure and Cause Mechanism to exist in the first place.

+**Reference**: The Ford Motor Company 8Ds manual is extensive and covers chapter by chapter how to go about addressing, quantifying, and resolving engineering issues.
+It begins with a cross-functional team and concludes with a successful demonstrated resolution of the problem.

+## Disciplines

 D0: Preparation and Emergency Response Actions: Plan for solving the problem and determine the prerequisites.
 Provide emergency response actions.